LindseyKrause/Teaching-Artist-Hub/README.md

 ## Description
 🔍Communications platform for non-profit arts organization.
+A professional and secure website that contracted teaching artists can log into to view announcements, resources, and forms; communicate with each other via forum; upload documentation; view social media feeds; and view a google calendar for the virtual class schedule.
 <br>

 ## Built With